unr/dotfiles/README.md

 ## TODO

 - [ ] In `.brew`: Don’t forget to add `$(brew --prefix coreutils)/libexec/gnubin` to `$PATH` in `.zshrc`
+- [ ] Add caret preferences to .macos
+- [ ] Determine if it's possible to move over Bartender3 configs? might need to just do manually
+- [ ] Add the Hack font to this setup
 - [ ] Proper Zsh setup this time
 - [ ] Vs Code setup / configs
 - [-] guide on what/how to symlink dotfiles to places (git settings, global configs zsh, valet)